What is a cascading standby database?

 5. The Version in this example shows that we are using update 8.0.12 with minor version 18922

-In this example we have already created the first standby database called DEVCDB which is running on the dbv2 server.
+In this example, we have already created the first standby database called DEVCDB which is running on the dbv2 server.

 The “Active Task List” shows this completed task and if we click on it, we can see the details as shown below:

-In the above figure we see that if we click on the Active Task (1) we will get the details of the task that was executed (2) – which is the Create Standby Database (CSD) process.
+In the above figure, we see that if we click on the Active Task (1) we will get the details of the task that was executed (2) – which is the Create Standby Database (CSD) process.

 Adding the new secondary standby host.

 The next step is to add the second standby host.
-Now it is important that the Dbvisit Standby Version 8 software core components (Dbvnet, Dbvagent and Standby Core) are already installed on this host and that Dbvnet and Dbvagent is running.
+Now it is important that the Dbvisit Standby Version 8 software core components (Dbvnet, Dbvagent and Standby Core) are already installed on this host and that Dbvnet and Dbvagent are running.

 We navigate from the main screen to “MANAGE HOSTS”.
 From here the following screen will be displayed.

-From this screen we select “NEW” (2) as shown above to add a new host.
+From this screen, we select “NEW” (2) as shown above to add a new host.